Jimmy McIlroy: Burnley

-McIlroy was born in Lambeg, County Antrim and he was introduced to football at an early age as his father, Harry played for Lisburn Distillery and his uncle, Willie played for Portadown.
+McIlroy was born in Lambeg, County Antrim, and he was introduced to football at an early age as his father, Harry played for Lisburn Distillery and his uncle, Willie played for Portadown.
 After leaving school McIlroy played for Glentoran before joining Burnley in March 1950 for £7,000.
 He soon cemented his reputation as one of the finest scheming inside forwards since World War II.
 He was dubbed as the 'Brain' of Burnley and was a very composed passer of the ball only releasing it when he was sure of finding a teammate.
 His neat footwork made him a crowd favourite at Turf Moor and indeed for the Northern Ireland national team where he made 55 caps.
 He helped Burnley win the First Division in 1959–60 and reach the FA Cup Final in 1962, losing 3–1 to Tottenham Hotspur.
 After 497 matches for the "Clarets" scoring 131 goals, McIlroy was allowed to leave for Stoke City for a cut price £25,000, which came as a shock to the Burnley fans who branded chairman Bob Lord 'insane'.

+On 4 February 1962 the first issue of The Sunday Times Magazine titled "A sharp glance at the mood of Britain" featured one frame of McElroy in a John Bulmer action pic within a full-bleed 11-frame grid of David Bailey photographs of Jean Shrimpton wearing a Mary Quant outfit.